-A significant feature to improve sighting accuracy is with the mirrored black box component of the compass.
+A significant feature to improve sighting accuracy is with the mirrored black-box component of the compass.
 When the box is raised a notch on the top edge becomes a convenient sight (below).

 This notch allows the compass to sight on a distant object more precisely than just being held at waist level.
-Other manufacturers making similar models also have notch cut into the box at the hinge; this is very helpful.
+Other manufacturers making similar models also have a notch cut into the box at the hinge; this is very helpful.

 The sight line is scribed into the mirror.
 When the compass is sighted, the black box is raised and the sight line comes into view.

 Ideally, the sight line will intersect the magnetic needle pivot point.

 In my navigation classes, I recommend that the map and compass go with the hiker on every outing.
 Further, two weeks before a backcountry journey the compass goes everywhere; even to the mall.
 Practice sighting, determine a back bearing, and triangulate your position at every opportunity.
 Review the fundamentals of the grid system (e.g., Universal Transverse Mercator (UTM) that will support the compass work.
 This up front effort pays off in the field by the development of a greater sense of confidence and understanding.